NEC 220.87 for EV Chargers: Using Recorded Demand in a Service-Load Check (2026)

 Last updated: June 2026

 Most homeowners who get a panel-upgrade quote alongside an EV charger install never hear NEC 220.87 mentioned.
-The quote runs the 220.82 Optional Method (or, in some cases, no calc at all and a rule-of-thumb estimate), lands close to the service rating, and the homeowner gets a $4,000 service upgrade attached to a $1,500 charger install.
+The quote may use a calculated Article 220 method (or, in some cases, no calc at all and a rule-of-thumb estimate), lands close to the service rating, and the homeowner gets a $4,000 service upgrade attached to a $1,500 charger install.
 The 220.87 path is the existing-loads rule the NEC wrote for exactly this situation: when a dwelling has been lived in long enough to have real utility demand data, the calc gets to use the real data instead of the conservative estimate.

 Can your panel handle an EV charger?